 Next, engage in a brief reflection on the faith issues that speak to our care of our physical bodies.
 Explore the connection between our religious journey and our health journey.
 What is it in our faith that speaks to our care of our bodies.
-Develop a brief confession with respect to the connection between physical health and faithfulness.
+Develop a brief confession on the connection between physical health and faithfulness.